On the stability of anti-de Sitter spacetime: Acknowledgements

-\textit{Acknowledgements}.
 We are grateful to Andy Bohn, Brad Cownden, Andrew Frey, Fran\c{c}ois H\'{e}bert, Lawrence Kidder and Saul Teukolsky for insightful discussions and feedback on earlier versions of this manuscript.
-This work was supported in part by a Natural Sciences and Engineering Research Council of Canada PGS-D grant to ND, NSF Grants PHY-1306125 and AST-1333129 at Cornell University, and by a grant from the Sherman Fairchild Foundation.
+We are also grateful to P.~Bizon, M.~Maliborski and A.~Rostworowski for insightful discussions.
+This work was supported in part by a Natural Sciences and Engineering Research Council of Canada PGS-D grant to ND, NSF Grants PHY-1606654 at Cornell University, and by a grant from the Sherman Fairchild Foundation.
 Computations were enabled in part by support provided by WestGrid (www.westgrid.ca) and Compute Canada Calcul Canada (www.computecanada.ca).
 Computations were also performed on the Zwicky cluster at Caltech, supported by the Sherman Fairchild Foundation and by NSF award PHY-0960291.